 If you already have one of these engines, then I would just change the oil after maximum 10 000 km and don’t abuse it, or you can sell it as well.
 This way you most probably won’t have these issues, but if you have more than 300 000 km on the car, then you should be prepared for everything.

 -But interestingly the crankshaft failure is not the only thing which can kill the 2.7 l V6 engines.
 In cars made from 2007 to 2008 which are equipped with this engine, the oil pump casing is not strong enough which means that the timing belt tensioner which is bolted onto the casing can simply break off with the part of the casing, causing the belt to jump off and destroying the engine basically.
 But there is no need to worry since Land Rover made a couple of revisions of this casing, so if you are replacing the timing belt then it’s good to replace the oil pump housing with the newest revision as well.
 Here you can buy the latest revision of the casing. – And no, nobody is paying me for this link, I don’t have enough traffic on this site anyway, LOL.

-Then there is the turbocharger which can fail usually just only in the abused cars, but it’s still good to check for blue smoke at start up or at acceleration, or for excessive whining sounds from the engine again while acceleration which indicates worn turbocharger.
-In a lot of the cases only the turbocharger actuator arm will seize up, which is not expensive to fix. (seized actuator arm: limp mode, illuminated check engine light)
+Then there is the turbocharger which can fail usually just only in the abused cars, but it’s still good to check for blue smoke at start up or at acceleration, or for excessive whining sounds from the engine-again while acceleration which indicates faulty turbocharger.
+But in a lot of cases only the turbocharger actuator arm will seize up, which is not expensive to fix. (seized actuator arm: limp mode, illuminated check engine light)